explodinglabs/jsonrpcserver/doc/api.rst

 Asynchrony
 ==========

-Asyncio is supported for Python 3.5+ users, allowing requests to dispatched to coroutines.
+Asyncio is supported Python 3.5+, allowing requests to dispatched to coroutines.

-Usage is the same as before, however import methods from ``jsonrpcserver.aio``:
+Usage is the same as before, however import from ``jsonrpcserver.aio``:

 .. code-block:: python